Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 • Office Click-to-Run apps

-• Only “Corporate Owned” devices will be eligible for enrollment.
-BYOD devices are blocked from enrolling in Windows Autopatch by Microsoft Policy.
+• Only “Corporate-Owned” devices will be eligible for enrollment.
+Microsoft policy blocks BYOD devices from enrolling in Windows Autopatch.

-• Devices must have checked in with Intune in the last 28 days, or they will not be eligible for enrollment.
+• Devices must have checked in with Intune in the last 28 days to be eligible for enrollment.

 • Physical and Virtual devices are supported, but they must have a Serial Number, Model, and Manufacturer specified in Intune for the device to be eligible.